Usage¶

 Import see¶

-The function named see
+The function named see is all you need.

 In the Python interpreter, run: